CerbyFi

 Adding holdings

-• 3Click + Add [TICKER] to this portfolio.
-The button appears automatically when you have a portfolio open and the analyzed ticker is not already in it.
+• AVia search: Search for a stock or ETF using the main search box.
+With a portfolio open, click + Add [TICKER] to this portfolio.
+The button appears automatically when the analyzed ticker is not already in the portfolio.

 Editing allocations